jcbgamboa/Inuktag/README.md

 functionalities provided by the plugin.
 By default, they are:

  * ctrl+shift+space: Tags current morpheme
- * ctrl+enter: Copies the current line into a %mor tier
+ * ctrl+i: Copies the current line into a %mor tier
  * ctrl+shift+e: Shows dictionary

 (actually, these functions are not doing a lot so far.
 Hopefully they will soon)